Publications

 title = {Leveraging facial expressions and contextual information to investigate opaque representations of emotions},

-author = {Stefano Anzellotti and Sean Dae Houlihan and Samuel Liburd Jr. and Rebecca Saxe},
+author = {Stefano Anzellotti and Sean Dae Houlihan and Samuel Liburd-Jr. and Rebecca Saxe},

-url = {https://saxelab.mit.edu/wp-content/uploads/2019/08/opaque_representations_emotions.pdf, PDF},
+url = {https://psycnet.apa.org/record/2019-58384-001, Publisher

 doi = {10.1037/emo0000685},